I travel light; as light, that is, as a man can travel who will still carry his body around because of its sentimental value.

 Wrinkles are essentially tiny folds that most often result from garments moving against each other and adjoining surfaces.
 And once again, pressure exacerbates the problem.

 The common practice of individually folding items of clothing, then stacking them atop one another (as shown at right), is just about the worst thing you can do from a packing perspective, commonly resulting in both creases and wrinkles.
+And wasted space.

 But What About … ?
 (Packing Pipe Dreams)